flim-labs/intensity-tracing-py/docs/index.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To directly test the application, skipping the prerequisites and installation requirements you can download an installer at this [link](https://github.com/flim-labs/intensity-tracing-py/releases/tag/v1.2) (_Note: you still need to have the FLIM LABS acquisition card_).
+To directly test the application, skipping the prerequisites and installation requirements you can download an installer at this [link](https://github.com/flim-labs/intensity-tracing-py/releases/tag/v1.4) (_Note: you still need to have the FLIM LABS acquisition card_).

 To get a local copy up and running follow these steps.

 ### Prerequisites

 To be able to run this project locally on your machine you need to satisfy these requirements:
+* Windows OS (>= Windows 10)
+* 4GB RAM
+* Modern CPU
+* Python version >= 3.8
 * Possess a [FLIM LABS acquisition card](https://www.flimlabs.com/products/data-acquisition-card/) to be able to acquire your data
 * ZestSC3 drivers installed
-* Python version >= 3.8
-* Windows OS

 ### Installation